This article was previously published on June 13, 2013 and update for comprehensiveness and accuracy.

 1. Get to Know Your Surroundings

+What kinds of vehicles do neighbors drive?
+Is it common to see people out at night and early in the morning?
+How common are delivery trucks, move-in vans, construction crews, service provider visits, etc.?
+Identify nearby emergency services, hospitals, and police stations.
 The more aware you are of what's “typical,” the better prepared you'll be to spot something out of the ordinary or suspicious.

 2. Meet Your Neighbors

-3. Change Your Locks
+3. Update Your Locks

 You'll also want to take a critical eye to the past owner’s landscaping decisions.
 Lots of shrubbery and bushes—especially close to windows—and dark areas, provide excellent hiding spots for intruders.
 Clean up your yard as necessary upon moving in.